 Who benefits?

-– Sport horses: pre- and post-competition massage is available.
+– Sport horses: pre- and post-competition bodywork is available.
 These horses are athletes and need to be treated as such!

 – Old horses: these treatments focus on relaxation and warming techniques.

-– Horses recovering from injury: massage increases circulation to healing areas and sets up the best conditions to help the body to heal itself.
-It is also a useful tool in assessing areas of secondary injury due to compensation.
+– Horses recovering from injury: bodywork and laser are both useful tools to target healing areas, setting up the best conditions to help the body to heal itself.
+They are also important for addressing areas of secondary injury due to compensation.

-– School horses that carry many different riders: massage can identify imbalances that pop up in these horses who need to adapt to lots of riders and relieve associated compensations and tightness.
+– School horses that carry many different riders: bodywork can identify imbalances that pop up in horses who need to adapt to lots of riders and relieve associated compensations and tightness.

-Any horse can benefit from massage as a preventative, remedial or relaxing treatment!
+Any horse can benefit from bodywork as a preventative, remedial or relaxing treatment!

 There are several instances where massage is contraindicated.
 These include, but are not limited to